-FUTURE TIME TRAVELLER project will be launched in December 2017 and last 3 years.
+FUTURE TIME TRAVELLER project has been launched in December 2017 and lasts 3 years.
 It aims to transform career guidance of generation Z through introducing an innovative, game-based scenario approach for preparing the next generation for the jobs of the future:

 - Developing and testing an innovative virtual reality platform with game-based approach for supporting career information and decision making and future-oriented career mindset of young people;

 - Enhancing the innovation capacity of career guidance practitioners and experts – through development and promotion of an innovative methodology;

 - Giving impetus to innovation and future-oriented policy in career guidance systems in the partner countries, and fostering a more comprehensive approach for building career competences, making use of innovative technologies and learning methods and labour market intelligence.

 The project will produce:

 - FUTURE TIME TRAVELLER – an innovative virtual reality platform tailored for young people that will apply the methodology of educational games to create a simulation of a future world.